 Analysis: The District carries no debt for General Operations. the District has a Recycle Water Facility SRF loan, which is paid through a long-term agreement with Sharon Heights Golf & Country Club (SHGCC).
-As member of a JPA for waste treatment provided by Silicon Valley Clean Water, the District is obligated to pay its share of debt for bonds and SRF loans secured by the treatment facility.
+As a member of Silicon Valley Clean Water (SVCW), a JPA for wastewater treatment, the District is obligated to pay its share of debt for bonds and SRF loans secured by SVCW.
 Using the District's share of SVCW debt service, the District has a 184% average ratio over the prior five years.